pablobernabeu/Data-is-present/README.md

 Participants will acquire or hone experience with a suite of interrelated tools based on Docker and R. The three tools--R Markdown, data dashboards, and Binder environments--are all underlain by freeware, inexpensive applications, and reproducible workflows.
 The usefulness of these tools extends from academia to data science.

 **Essential:** R (https://www.r-project.org/) and RStudio (https://rstudio.com/products/rstudio/download/).
-**Encouraged:** Data and R code on Github.
+**Encouraged:** Familiarity with the relevant links herein; your own data and R code on Github.

 1. **Introduction to R**

-2. **R Markdown reports** —  Set your input and output beautifully in stone.
+2. **[R Markdown reports](https://rmarkdown.rstudio.com/)** —  Set your input and output beautifully in stone.
 These reports may be enriched with website features (HTML/CSS), and published as websites, PDF, or Word.
 Moreover, by using R packages such as `pagedown`, `blogdown`, `bookdown`, `flexdashboard`, reports can be turned into blogs, books, and data dashboards.

 3. **Online data dashboards (introduction)** —  The better part of this workshop covers a further step in open data: web applications used to visualise data in detail through tables and plots.
 These all-reproducible applications are published as websites, and therefore, can include hyperlinks and downloadable files.
 Users need not program.
 Some of the R packages used are `knitr`, `reactable`, `ggplot`, `plotly`, `rmarkdown`, `flexdashboard`, and `shiny`.
-The aim is to look at different forms of dashboards (Flexdashboard and Shiny), and the suitable platforms for online hosting (personal websites and RPubs, Binder, Shinyapps, and custom servers).
+The aim is to look at different forms of dashboards ([Flexdashboard](https://rmarkdown.rstudio.com/flexdashboard/) and [Shiny](https://shiny.rstudio.com/)), and the suitable platforms for online hosting (personal websites and RPubs, Binder, Shinyapps, and custom servers).
 A great thing: dashboards may be made very simple, but they also offer the possibility of infinite improvement by drawing on HTML, CSS, and Javascript.

 4. **Online data dashboards (intermediate)** —  More advanced practice with each of the hosting possibilities (e.g., [Flexdashboard website](http://rpubs.com/pcbernabeu/Dutch-modality-exclusivity-norms), [Flexdashboard Shiny](https://pablobernabeu.shinyapps.io/Dutch-modality-exclusivity-norms/#section-table), [Shiny](https://pablobernabeu.shinyapps.io/ERP-waveform-visualization_CMS-experiment/)).